-- Keep updated about the information about the coronavirus outbreak and medical assistance.
+- Keep updated on the information about the coronavirus outbreak and medical assistance.

-- If you are pregnant or have a weak immune system, then first consult with your doctor before travel.
+- If you are pregnant or have a weak immune system, then first consult with your doctor before traveling.

 - Check with your travel operator, airline, agent, insurance provider, and accommodation provider to consider your options concerning possible changes in services.